FILM REVIEWS

-Not surprisingly, Ray did not like (and complained about) the script to his RKO bosses before production began.
-For their part, the studio’s producers believed that there was no way they would lose money on a film whose budget was about $700,000.
+Ray himself did not like the script and complained about it to his RKO bosses before production began.
+For their part, the studio’s producers believed that there was no way they would lose money on a film whose budget was only $700,000.

 Drawing on “Citizen Kane,” which he co-wrote with Orson Welles, and prefiguring “All About Eve,” which was written and directed by his brother Joseph L. Mankiewicz, Herman J. Mankiewicz’s script spins a twisty, bizarre but unsatisfying story.

-Maureen O’Hara plays New York entertainer Marion Washburn, who loses her voice.
-Aided by her piano player, Luke Jordan (Melvyn Douglas), ,she takes on a young protégé, Susan Caldwell (Gloria Grahame). from a small-town California and then learns to regret it.
+Maureen O’Hara plays a New York entertainer named Marion Washburn, who loses her voice.
+Aided by her piano player, Luke Jordan (Melvyn Douglas, she takes on a young protégé, Susan Caldwell (Gloria Grahame), hailing from a small-town California and then learns to regret it.

 Caldwell, whose stage name is Estrellita, proves to be ungrateful and unstable, especially among men.
 When Caldwell decides to quit the business, she is shot and seriously wounded and Marion is charged with the crime.